Matteopaluh/KEMET/tests/README.md

 prodigal -i $f.fna -a ./prodigal/$f.faa -o ./prodigal/$f.gff -d ./prodigal/$f.fna -q -m -f gff
 ```

-All initial Prodigal predictions are included in the "base_results/prodigal/" folders.
+All initial Prodigal predictions are included in the "base_results/prodigal/" folders, that can be access after the extraction from the `test_MAG_results.tar.gz` and `test_complete_genomes_results.tar.gz` archives.

-eggNOG-mapper v2 web-version, using default values was used for functional annotation.
-The files are located in "base_results/eggnog/" folders.
+eggNOG-mapper v2 web-version, using default values, was used for functional annotation.
+The files are located in "base_results/eggnog/" folders, that can be accessed after the extraction from the `test_results.tar.gz` and `test_complete_genomes_results.tar.gz` archives.

 -----
 ### **Multiple ORF removal from MAGs**